 How CPI is helping

-With indications suggesting that this will be a protracted crisis, Community Partners International (CPI) is working with local partners to provide emergency relief while also looking at longer-term strategies to strengthen community-led health care services.
+With indications suggesting that this will be a protracted crisis, Community Partners International (CPI) is working with local partners to provide emergency relief while also looking at longer-term strategies to strengthen community-led health care and other essential services.
 CPI has been working to support Rohingya communities in Myanmar and Bangladesh for more than two years.
 Our local partners have decades of experience, extensive networks and deep contextual knowledge.
 We are currently focusing support on the following sectors: